-Kingston Policy 22.1.
+Kingston Policy 21.1.
 Plan and construct walk, bike, and roll facilities described in the Kingston Complete Streets Study, connecting to those in the greater Kingston area.

-Kingston Policy 22.2.
+Kingston Policy 21.2.
 Expand ADA compliant sidewalks, connector trails, and walk, bike, and roll routes in greater Kingston.

-Kingston Policy 22.3.
+Kingston Policy 21.3.
 Ensure new development constructs walk, bike, and roll facilities and community connections in accordance with Kitsap County Code and the Kingston Complete Streets Plan.

-Kingston Policy 22.4.
+Kingston Policy 21.4.
 Provide bicycle parking at transit and ferry facilities, community centers, and commercial uses within the Kingston Countywide Center.

-Kingston Strategy 22.a.
-Explore traffic calming techniques, where safe and feasible within the Kingston UGA.
+Kingston Strategy 21.a.
+Explore traffic calming techniques, where safe and feasible within the Kingston UGA (e.g. painted visual cues or plastic bollards in areas such as Barber Cut-Off Rd at West Kingston Rd.)

-Kingston Strategy 22.b.
+Kingston Strategy 21.b.
 Develop and publish an accessibility rating and description for each walk, ride and roll facilities and parks within Kingston to increase community awareness and user understanding of which sidewalks and trails are accessible to those with mobility limitations.

-Kingston Strategy 22.c.
+Kingston Strategy 21.c.
 Expand sidewalks with development proposals along arterials and collectors, and routes connecting pedestrians and bicyclists within the Kingston UGA.

-Kingston Strategy 22.d.
+Kingston Strategy 21.d.
 Review traffic flow and safety issues for pedestrian and vehicle traffic at SR104 and Barber Cut-off/Parcells Rd in collaboration with WSDOT.

-Kingston Strategy 22.e.
+Kingston Strategy 21.e.
 Expand sidewalks in commercial and residential areas to complete continuous connections between activity centers consistent with Kingston Complete Streets and Kingston Design Standards.
 These should include:

-- Along SR104 from ferry terminal to Lindvog Avenue. - Along West Kingston Road from Carpenter Creek Bridge to Kingston Middle School. - Along Ohio Ave NE from SR 104 to Kingston Laborer's Training School. - Along Lindvog Ave NE from SR 104 to NE 272nd Street.
+- Along SR104 from ferry terminal to Lindvog Avenue. - Along West Kingston Road from Carpenter Creek Bridge to Kingston Middle School. - Along Ohio Ave NE from SR 104 to Kingston Laborer's Training School. - Along Lindvog Ave NE from SR 104 to NE 272nd Street. - Along the south side of West Kingston Road from Central Ave. to South Kingston Rd.

-Kingston Strategy 22.f.
+Kingston Strategy 21.f.
 Explore increased scoring for non-motorized facilities in local funding programs such as the Transportation Improvement Program.

-Kingston Strategy 22.g.
+Kingston Strategy 21.g.
 Review all utility easements, tax title strips, and unopened right of ways for potential trail connections.
 For those utility easements considered as feasible for trail routes, negotiate an appropriate agreement for use as a non-motorized trail and/or route.

-Kingston Strategy 22.h.
+Kingston Strategy 21.h.
 Install fog lines along all public roads within the Kingston UGA to improve the safety of non-motorized users.